sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-outliers/hcpps-rest-ps-outliers.md

   ]
 }
 ```
 > Make sure the `datasetID` (here the value 3) is correct.
-To get the list of valid identifier, you can run ***Step 6: List all registered datasets*** from the [Test the "Data Set" HCP predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-dataset.html) tutorial.
+To get the list of valid identifier, you can run ***Step 6: List all registered datasets*** from the [Test the "Data Set" SAP Cloud Platform predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-dataset.html) tutorial.

 With these settings, we will get a scoring equation as SQL for HANA to predict the probability of the class variable to be a 1, excluding the "id", "sex", "race" variables from the analysis.
 It will also adjust the dataset description with proper settings.